 When you’re working on a new product or idea, you may be wondering, “How long does it take to get a patent here?”
 Well, if you’re like most of us, you likely have a lot of questions.
+While the process can vary depending on how complex the invention is and what jurisdiction it is filed in, it typically takes between 18 months and 20 years to receive a patent in Canada.
+During that time, the patent will remain valid, allowing the inventor to sell the patent and license the invention.
+However, in some cases, patents may issue sooner.
 First, let’s discuss the costs of getting a patent in Canada.
 Next, we’ll discuss the Timeframe for getting a patent in Canada.

 After receiving a patent, an annual maintenance fee must be paid.
 Some patent offices require payments while an application is pending, while others charge this fee immediately after it is issued.
 In 2011, the fee was $100 for the first four years and increased to CA$650 for years five through nine.
 Smaller entities qualify for a 50% discount on all patent fees.
 Small entities are those that have less than 50 employees and universities of all sizes.